atiliomf/atiliomf.github.io/_posts/2024-08-24-unexpectedmusic.md

 - Is an expressive instrument which can be played very easily.
 - Can be freely rotated – so you can intuitively play a melody regardless of the key and then transpose it effortlessly.
 - Lets you select or exclude notes with a swipe and thus quickly explore and discover scales.
-- Allows you to readily understand the relationships between chords.
+- Allows you to see and readily understand the relationships between chords.
 - and so much more...

 Let Unexpected Music inspire you to create the unexpected!

+Download it for free from the Apple App Store or the Google Play Store.

+Please note that some functions are only included with the pro version of Unexpected Music:

+- The musical trainer.
+- The audio analysis tool.
+- The interactive scales graph.
+- MIDI input and output.
+- Instrument sounds except for the upright piano.

+All other functions are freely and permanently available.
+The pro version can be tested for free for seven days and with no obligation whatsoever.

 # Support